 2. Strong Business Model with Built-In Franchise Support

-- Digital marketing strategies and national advertising campaigns
+- Digital marketing guidance and national advertising to keep the brand visible

-- Branded marketing materials and promotions that drive foot traffic
+- Branded promos and marketing materials that help drive customers in

-- Technology systems that streamline ordering, track customer data, and optimize labor
+- Technology tools that simplify ordering, track customer data, and improve staffing decisions

-- Real estate and site selection assistance to set you up in a high-traffic area
+- Real estate and site selection support to help you choose a location with strong traffic

 3. Initial Investment and Profit Potential

 Let’s break down the dollars and cents.
-The initial investment for a chicken franchise typically ranges from $200,000 to $2 million, depending on location, build-out costs, and brand.
+The initial investment range for a chicken franchise is from $200,000 to $2 million, depending on location, build-out costs, and brand.
 That figure includes everything from franchise fees and training to equipment and opening inventory.

 While that may sound steep, compare it to the cost of launching an independent restaurant with no brand recognition, no supply chain support, and no franchisor guidance.
 Most franchisees find that the structure and support dramatically increase their odds of success.